LiamOJ/LuckySixes/README.md

 # LuckySixes
 Student project: a simple game made in Java

 The following is a report detailing how the game “Lucky Sixes” was developed.
-It contains a class diagram, class descriptions, an extensibility assessment and an overview of the advanced feature included.
+It contains class descriptions, an extensibility assessment and an overview of the 'advanced' feature included.

-Class Diagram

 Class Descriptions